 ALTERNATIVES: In this situation, the Del Monte Beach Tract was initially subdivided into very small lots for residential purposes.
 Alternatives to development of the site with a modest home do not appear feasible in the opinion of planning staff.
 More intensive use would not be viable on the parcel due to the need to accommodate parking and would also destroy more of the environmentally sensitive habitat.
-Staff also reviewed the potential of the site for resource dependent uses -- interpretive trail, etc., but determined that the economic return for this alternative would be nil.
+Staff also reviewed the potential of the site for resource dependent uses - interpretive trail, etc., but determined that the economic return for this alternative would be nil.
 Therefore, in view of the location of the applicant's parcel, the limited 3600 sq. ft. lot size, and the other residential uses in the immediate vicinity of the lot, the Commission finds that no other use of the property would provide an economic use except residential use.

-Additionally, in contrast to many of the other parcels in Del Monte Beach Tract #2, the applicant's parcel is adjacent to existing residential development, which is located on an improved street, Beach Way, where public utility service is currently available.
-Many of the other lots on Beach Way are developed, including the lot immediately south of the subject parcel.
+Additionally, in contrast to many of the other parcels in Del Monte Beach Tract #2, the applicant's parcel is adjacent to a lot on which the development of a single family home has been approved by the Commission (CDP No. 3-96-34), which is adjacent to an existing residential development located on an improved street (Beach Way), where public utility service is currently available.
+Many of the other lots on Beach Way are developed, including the lot immediately southeast of the subject parcel.
 Moreover, a substantial number of the other parcels in Del Monte Beach Tract #'s 1 and 2 are also developed, and have been for a considerable amount of time.
-In addition to these observations, the applicant has submitted information which states that the purchase price of this parcel in 1995 was \$60,000.
+In addition to these observations, the applicant has submitted information which states that the purchase price of this parcel in 1978 was \$40,000.
 (A detailed description of all of the expenditures to date associated with the parcel is available in the Commission file for this project).
-According to the applicant, the size, price, presence of other dwellings nearby, lack of any hazardous conditions and the zoning of the parcel for residential use were factors which influenced his purchase of the site with the expectation that a dwelling could be constructed upon it.
-Furthermore, given the small size of the site $(\pm 3,600 \text{ sq. ft.})$ , opportunities for other economic but non-residential uses are not feasible.
+According to the applicants, the fact that the property was a legal lot of record in an approved subdivision zoned for residential use, in close proximity to existing residences, were factors which influenced the purchase of the site with the expectation that a dwelling could be constructed upon it.
+Furthermore, given the small size of the site ($\pm 3,600$ sq. ft.), opportunities for other economic but non-residential uses are not feasible.
 These factors lead the Commission to conclude that the applicant could have reasonably expected that residential use of the subject property would be permitted when the property was purchased.

-In summary, the applicant has shown that the property was purchased for \$60,000 which was the fair market value for residential property in this area at the time.
+In summary, the co-applicant Mary Lou Nichols has shown that the property was purchased for \$40,000 which was the fair market value for residential property in this area at the time.
 This observation is supported by a review of purchases of similar sized lots in the tract by the City and the Monterey Peninsula Regional Park District during the last five years.
 During that period, the two public agencies acquired sixteen lots.
 With the exception of one lot all of the others cost between \$33,000 and \$53,000 each.
-(Please see Exhibit 7 for detailed acquisition costs and locations).
-Since the applicant's purchase of the property, it has generated no income, but has been taxed based on its zoning as residential land.
+(Please see Exhibit 10 for detailed acquisition costs and locations).
+Since the applicants' purchase of the property, it has generated no income, but has been taxed based on its zoning as residential land.